 About Cinema Lorosae

-Cinema Lorosa'e opened for its first season in August 2011, and now having completed 5 years of screening across Timor Leste is preparing for it's sixth year of providing popular cinema in a relaxing family friendly environment.
+Cinema Lorosa'e opened for its first season in August 2010, and now in it's 7th year of screening across Timor Leste providing popular cinema in a relaxing family friendly environment.

 Outdoor cinema provides for portability, affordability, large crowds and is well suited to balmy Timor evenings.
 Making the most ofTimor-Leste’s great public spaces, Cinema Lorosa'e will also enable local Timorese traders the opportunity to set up their stalls and to share their wares with cinema crowds.